noomdalv/pygame_naves/README.md

-# pygame_naves
+# pygame test game app

-App for learning pygame, its a game, the objective is to destroy ships by tracking canvas coordinates positions(Galaga Style)
+Test app for learning pygame, its a game, the objective is to destroy ships by tracking canvas coordinates positions(Galaga Style)